acmbpdc/coding-bootcamp/sessions/03-basics-of-python/README.md

 [3, 4, 5, 6, 7]
 ```

-Since end is non-inclusive, how do you get till the end of a `list`?
+Since end is non-inclusive, how do you slice the entire `list`?

 ```python
 >>> my_list[1:9]		# Does not work